 – May be challenging for students with a specific diet

-– You will have less privacy
+– You may have less privacy

 Tips to find the best student accommodation in Portugal